tldr-pages/tldr/pages/common/stl2gts.md

 # stl2gts

-> Convert STL files to GTS (GNU triangulated surface library) format.
+> Convert STL files into the GTS (GNU triangulated surface library) file format.
 > More information: <https://manned.org/stl2gts>.

 - Convert an STL file to a GTS file: